timokoenig/covid-validator/README.md

 The [EU DCC Validation Rules](https://ec.europa.eu/health/system/files/2021-06/eu-dcc_validation-rules_en_0.pdf) allow a verifier to check if a DCC holder fulfills all requirements to enter a country.
 You, as a verifier, can change the rules by selecting a different country in the app.
 Always make sure to select the rules that are required by law in your country, otherwise the verification results might be invalid.

 **CovidValidation** uses a Github Action to fetch the newest rules and value sets once a day from the EU Digital COVID Certificate Business Rule Service.
+The reason to do this not in the app itself is to minimize the risk of failed requests and reduce the load on the API.

 - API: [distribution.dcc-rules.de](https://distribution.dcc-rules.de)
 - OpenAPI Specs: [eu-digital-green-certificates.github.io/dgca-businessrule-service](https://eu-digital-green-certificates.github.io/dgca-businessrule-service/)